NATO: The World’s Largest Alliance

 Ahmad Masood/Reuters

 On September 11, 2001, militants from the terrorist group al-Qaeda hijacked four planes and used them as weapons to kill 2,977 people in the United States.
 The 9/11 attacks prompted the first—and only—invocation of Article 5, under which NATO considered the attacks to be against all of its members.
-In response, NATO spearheaded an anti-Taliban coalition in Afghanistan, which constituted its first mission outside the North Atlantic.
+In response, NATO spearheaded an anti-Taliban coalition in Afghanistan.
+The intervention in Afghanistan constituted its first mission outside the North Atlantic.
 Since then, the mission continuously evolved, until two decades later when NATO forces pulled out in 2021.

 Robin Utrecht/AFP via Reuters

-In 2014, Russia annexed the Ukrainian territory of Crimea and began arming separatists fueling conflict in the southeastern part of the Ukraine.
+In 2014, Russia annexed the Ukrainian territory of Crimea.
+Additionally, the Kremlin began arming separatists to fuel conflict in the southeastern part of the Ukraine.
 This aggression acted as a reminder to NATO countries that Russia still threatened democracy in Europe.
-NATO responded by suspending all military and civilian cooperation with Russia and by promising to send more troops to its members in Eastern Europe.
+NATO responded by suspending all military and civilian cooperation with Russia.
+The alliance also promised to send more troops to its members in Eastern Europe.
 The need for an alliance to defend Europe's democracies is particularly acute in the Baltic countries of Estonia, Latvia, and Lithuania.
 They were seen as especially vulnerable to Russian military force as Russia went on to increase its aggression against Ukraine.

 Genya Savilov / AFP